 Hiking taken to a new level

 In the heart of the largest temperate rainforest in the world, Douglas firs, cedars, and other evergreens, along with alder and bigleaf maple, support a lush, diverse ecosystem.
-Rich duff — the needles, leaves, and cones that fall from trees and decay into rich humus on the forest floor — creates an indescribable, earthy smell and provides sustenance to a variety of wildlife.
+The needles, leaves, and cones that fall from trees and decay into rich humus on the forest floor become rich, earthy-scented duff, which provides sustenance to a variety of wildlife.
 Just under your feet, decay feeds regeneration.
 When you reach down and feel and smell this earth in search of mushrooms, you’re encountering the stuff of life itself.

 The Tillamook State Forest and Siuslaw National Forest encompass large swaths of land where mushrooms are found.
 Rainforest extends from the edge of the coast up through the coast range, all of which is prime territory for fungi.
 If you ask experienced foragers where to go, they’ll be quite helpful in narrowing your search, but they usually won’t tell you about any precise spots.
 This is because mushrooms sprout up in the same patches of ground every year, so hunters are hesitant to give away their hard-won knowledge.